List of UFO sightings in the Czech Republic: 1992, Tři Sekery

-On 5 May 1992 military radars showed an object approaching the Czechoslovak border from Germany.
-It crossed border near Tři Sekery. it was heading to the village of Hvozd.
-Several fighter jets and helicopters were sent after the object.
-Although the object was visible on the radar and was also seen by a number of observers from the ground, pilots did not find it despite the good weather.
-According to the radar, the unknown object headed towards Chomutov and suddenly disappeared near Jirkov.
+On 5 May 1992, military radar indicated that an object was approaching the Czechoslovak border from Germany.
+It crossed the border near Tři Sekery, and was heading in the direction of the village of Hvozd.
+Several fighter jets and helicopters were sent to intercept the object.
+Although the anomaly was visible on radar and was also witnessed by a number of observers from the ground, pilots were unable to locate it, despite good weather.
+According to the radar data, the unknown object continued towards Chomutov and ultimately disappeared near Jirkov.

 1993, Borová

-On 21 August 1993 Mr. Š took his dog for a walk and came across an object similar to a flatfish without a tail and about 70 cm in length and 40–50 cm in height.
-The strange object was standing or hanging about 30 or 40 cm above the road and was not moving.
-Then he started to move and began to float noiselessly.
-The day after, sightings of UFOs of various shapes and sizes sprang up in a number of places in the Czech Republic.
-Shapes varied from cigar-shaped planes to glowing triangles.
+On 21 August 1993, Mr. Š was walking his dog when he encountered an object similar to a flatfish without a tail.
+It was described as being about 70 cm in length and 40–50 cm in height.
+The strange object was hovering about 30 or 40 cm above the road and was not moving.
+Then it began to move without producing any sound.
+The following day, sightings of UFOs of various shapes and sizes sprang up throughout the Czech Republic, which varied from cigar-shaped craft to glowing triangles.

 2009

-During late May 2009 there were various reports of people seeing flying objects on various places in the Czech Republic.
+During late May 2009, there were various reports of eyewitnesses observing flying objects throughout the Czech Republic.